Newpoki/React-Zoburger-Menu/README.md

 ## Browser Support

-Most animations are made with CSS3 `transforms`, so it's supported by most browsers BUT IE9, olders, and Opera Mini.
+Most animations are made with CSS3 `transforms` property, so it's supported by most browsers BUT IE9, olders, and Opera Mini.
 [More informations.]('https://caniuse.com/#search=translate3d')